IsHacker003/sdat2img/README.md

 ## Example
-This is a simple example on a Linux system:
+This is a simple example on a GNU/Linux system:
 ```
 ~$ ./sdat2img.py system.transfer.list system.new.dat system.img
 ```